 \subsubsection{The spatial case}

-The motivation of going beyond pure mean-field interaction comes from the biological observation that neurons do not interact in a mean-field way (see e.g. \cite{PhysRevLett.110.118101} and references therein) and a vast literature exists in physics about synchronization on general networks.
-In particular, several papers have already considered the model \eqref{eq:systintro} (in dimension $d=1$) for different choices of spatial weight $\Psi$ defined in \eqref{eq:defPsi}.
-In this paper, we will be more particularly interested in two classes of spatial weights: \begin{enumerate} \item \textbf{The $P$-nearest neighbor model:} this model (see \cite{PhysRevLett.106.234102, PhysRevE.85.026212}) concerns the case where each diffusion $\tta_{i}\in\gL_{N}$ only interacts with its neighbors within a box $\gL_{P}\subseteq \gL_{N}$, where $P$ is smaller than $N$:
+The motivation of going beyond pure mean-field interaction comes from the biological observation that neurons do not interact in a mean-field way (see, e.g., \cite{PhysRevLett.110.118101} and references therein), and a vast literature exists in physics about synchronization on general networks.
+In particular, several papers have already considered model \eqref{eq:systintro} (in dimension $d=1$) for different choices of spatial weight $\Psi$ defined in \eqref{eq:defPsi}.
+In this paper, we will be more particularly interested in two classes of spatial weights: \begin{longlist}[(1)] \item[(1)] \textit{The $P$-nearest-neighbor model}: this model (see \cite{PhysRevLett.106.234102,PhysRevE.85.026212}) concerns the case where each diffusion $\tta_{i}\in\gL_{N}$ only interacts with its neighbors within a box $\gL_{P}\subseteq\gL_{N}$, where $P$ is smaller than $N$,

-We are concerned in this work with the case where $P$ is proportional to $N$, that is
+We are concerned in this work with the case where $P$ is proportional to $N$, that is,

 for a fixed proportion $R\in(0, 1]$. \begin{remark} The case of $R=1$ corresponds to the mean field case.
-Understanding the behavior of the system \eqref{eq:defPnearestintro} in the case of a pure local interaction (that is when $P\ll N$) does not enter into the scope of this work.
-In particular, we will not address the question of $P$ of order smaller than $N$ (e.g. $P=RN^{\alpha}$ for some $\alpha<1$), whose behavior as $N\to\infty$ seems to be quite different. \end{remark}
+Understanding the behavior of system \eqref{eq:defPnearestintro} in the case of a pure local interaction (i.e., when $P\ll N$) does not enter into the scope of this work.
+In particular, we will\vadjust{\goodbreak} not address the question of $P$ of order smaller than $N$ (e.g., $P=RN^{\alpha}$ for some $\alpha<1$), whose behavior as $N\to\infty$ seems to be quite different. \end{remark}